University of Noord -Iowa - ExBulletin

 University of Noord -Iowa

-Waterloo, Iowa The UNI Tennis team opened a homing position five games on Saturday afternoon and pushed the UIC Flames in a competitive 4-3 loss at the Black Hawk Tennis Club in Missouri Valley Conference (MVC) Action.
+Waterloo, Iowa The Tennis team of the Uni Dames closed his weekend house on Sunday morning with a 5-2 victory over Valparaiso in the Black Hawk Tennis Club in Missouri Valley Conference (MVC) game.

-The Panthers arrived early on the board after a strong performance in the top two double races.
-Kim Zizek And Andjela Raznatovic grabbed a 6-2 victory over the Flames' Nia Cooper and Marta Halbersztadt, while Darta Dalecka And Lorena Cardoso Held the editing of Cosmo and Camille Belberka in a narrow 8-6 tiebreak to achieve the team to double points with a 7-6 competition win.
-Uni would fail in the number three Doubles -Match with the UIC -Duo of Mayu Ushio and Paula Rodriguez Gregoris Besting Lasya Mylavarapu And Abbie Peterson6-3.
+The Panthers started to start strongly and sweep doubles to secure the first team point.
+Darta Dalecka And Lorena Cardoso drove to a 6-1 victory, while Kim Zizek And Andjela Raznatovic placed a 6-3 victory.
+The number three double match was ruled as a no-competition, but Uni had already locked up the point with back-to-back convincing victories.

-In Singles Action, Dalecka collected a comeback victory in the number one singles match against Cosmo, where the first set dropped 6-3 before gathering for a 6-3 victory in the second Stanza and 7-5 third set victory.
-Cardoso gave the Panthers a team point with a straight set of victory over Belberka, 6-3, 7-5.
+In Singles promotion, Uni continued his momentum and earned the victories on four of the six positions.
+Cardoso grabbed a straight-set victory over number two singles and beat Jolene Fernandes, 7-5, 6-3, while Zizek remained sharp with a 6-2, 6-3 victory in the number three place against Brynn Steven.
+Raznatovic followed a 6-4, 6-2 victory in the number four place to give the Panthers their fourth point.

 Next